CYB3R-JUNKI3/VLADiK-BRUTAL-VR/README.md

 ## Weapon Select
 1. Press your Right Grip to open the Weapon Select
+2. Choose your weapon with Left Thumb-Stick
-2. Select weapon with A button
+3. Select weapon with A button

 ----